almtzr/opencopter/README.md

 # Hi, Welcome to the Open Copter github page.<br>

-Open Copter is a scalable modular drone prototype that could be quickly and easily assembled.
+Open Copter is a scalable modular drone prototype.
+It designed for building quickly and easily, no tools are needed to assembly.
 <br>

 <div align="center">